-AMHERST, Mass. – Vincent M. Rotello, the Charles A. Goessmann Professor of Chemistry at the University of Massachusetts Amherst, will give the second of five Distinguished Faculty Lectures on Wednesday, Dec.
-6 at 4 p.m. in the Massachusetts Room of the Mullins Center.
+AMHERST, Mass. – Melinda A. Novak, professor of psychology at the University of Massachusetts Amherst, will deliver the final Distinguished Faculty Lecture of this year’s series on Monday, April 23 at 4 p.m. in the Massachusetts Room of the Mullins Center.